-- " retaining where possible locally significant remnant vegetation and habitat for fauna - achieving a 200 metre wide corridor across the central fauna corridor that traverses the site from Plunkett Conservation Park to the crossing at Waterford Tamborine Road - achieving a 100 metre wide corridor in the secondary fauna corridor south west of Plunkett Conservation Park along the tributary of the creek flowing south to the Albert River and the secondary central east-west corridor - " locating and designing fauna connectivity structures for species native to the region in road infrastructure that traverses identified future fauna corridors - interface treatments between development and the primary and secondary fauna corridors will be designed to enhance the protection of significant fauna and flora habitat while also integrating open space adjacent to these corridors - " protecting important landscape and visual quality values including scenic amenity areas - " enhancing wetland communities as part of stormwater management

-" providing ecological corridors and linkages, including to areas outside the neighbourhood or community.
+- " retaining where possible locally significant remnant vegetation and habitat for fauna - achieving a 200 metre wide corridor across the central fauna corridor that traverses the site from Plunkett Conservation Park to the crossing at Waterford Tamborine Road - achieving a 100 metre wide corridor in the secondary fauna corridor south east of Plunkett Conservation Park - " locating and designing fauna connectivity structures for species native to the region in road infrastructure that traverses an existing or identified future fauna corridors - " protecting important landscape and visual quality values - " enhancing wetland communities as part of stormwater management - " providing ecological corridors and linkages, including to areas outside the neighbourhood or community.

-Development delivers parks that:
+Development delivers parks:

-- " contribute to the ahievement of an integrated, high quality greenspace network that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors - " are accessible for users - " provide for multiple purposes and uses including recreational, sporting, ecological and stormwater management functions - incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding - " retain existing significant vegetation to the greatest extent practicable - " are shaped and embellished to suit their anticipated use - " support the community's recreational needs and provide opportunities for community and special events.
+- w that contribute to a network of greenspace that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors - " are accessible for users - " provide for multiple purposes and uses including recreational, sporting, ecological and stormwater management functions - incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding - retain existing significant vegetation to the greatest extent practicable - " are shaped and embellished to suit their anticipated use - " support the community's recreational needs and provide opportunities for community and special events.

-The community greenspace network is distributed generally in accordance with Map 4 - Community greenspace network.
+Greenspace networks are distributed generally in accordance with Map 4 - Greenspace Network.

-The community greenspace network is located and designed to achieve the principles and design standards set out in the applicable ULDA guideline.
+Parks networks are located and designed to achieve the principles and design standards set out in the applicable ULDA guideline.